maurergroup/PX919/README.md

 This repo contains a collection of Jupyter notebooks, which I use for teaching in computational chemistry for undergraduate and graduate classes at U Warwick.

+Some of the content is taken from the excellent psi4numpy repository of QC tutorials.

 You can run these notebooks on your own computer if you follow the installation procedures below